gbgmc/gb-tools/readme.md

 }
 ```

 You can change the default game path in the GB Tools config file, or you can add additional game paths.
-Game paths stored in GB Tools config are only used with the `install` and `uninstall` commands.
-For more details go to [Installing game modes](#installing-game-modes) or [Uninstalling game modes](#uninstalling-game-modes).

 ## Contributing